 - 1. Open the dashboard containing the widget on which the notifications will be based.
 The dashboard must meet the following requirements. - The widget must be comparative or share trend. - The widget should include the measures and subcolumns (e.g., This, Last, Diff, % Change) to be used in the notification criteria.
 (The measures can be hidden.) - The widget should group the data by the attribute to be reported in the notifications.
-For example, if the Group By is package, the notifications will report packages that meet test criteria. - The widget should use the date range(s) on which to report.
+For example, if the Group By is package, the notifications will report packages. - The widget should use the date range(s) on which to report.
 In general, the date range should move over time (i.e., not fixed) so that notifications continuously look at new data. - If the notifications are to report on a subset of the data, appropriate filters should be applied prior to saving the dashboard.
 If the dataset has password collections, they will be automatically applied on a per user basis at runtime. - The widget and its data should be available to the intended recipients.
 Otherwise, the recipients will not have the necessary rights and errors will occur. - The dashboard should already be saved.
 If not, you will be prompted to save it in the next step.
 In general, the dashboard should be saved in a global folder.
 Notifications for a private dashboard can only be sent to the associated user account. - 2.
-Click the button in the upper-right corner of the widget and select A Notify. - In the next screen, enter the following settings that determine what notifications will be sent, how and when they will be sent, and who will receive them.
+Click the button in the upper-right corner of the widget and select A Notify. - In the next screen, enter the following settings that determine what notifications will be sent, how and when they will be sent, what they will include, and who will receive them.

-Setting Explanation Name Enter a unique name for the set of notification rules.
-Category The category controls who can access and edit the notification rules, but not who can receive the notifications.
-Currency If the dataset has multiple currency tables, select the currency on which to base the notifications.
+Setting Explanation Name Enter a unique name for the notification.
+Category The category controls who can access and edit the notification definition, but not who can receive the notifications.